-Molloy is proud to announce that it will launch a new Bachelor of Fine Arts (BFA) in Theatre Arts in collaboration with CAP21, "America's Musical Theatre Conservatory and Theatre Company."
+Molloy is proud to offer a Bachelor of Fine Arts (BFA) in Theatre Arts in collaboration with CAP21, "America's Musical Theatre Conservatory and Theatre Company."

 Throughout their eight semesters in the program, BFA students will take a wide range of performing arts classes that will include: acting, voice - both ensemble and individual - and dance.